Japanese Encephalitis vaccine is one of the more commonly requested travel vaccinations we provide at TrExMed Travel Clinic Edinburgh.

 The natural hosts for the virus are water birds, such as herons, egrets and ducks.
 It is spread to people by mosquito bites, although domestic pigs may also act as an intermediary host and amplify the infection near to people's homes.
-This may then lead to unpredictable outbreaks of infection, particularly among younger children who have no immunity.
+This may then lead to unpredictable outbreaks of human infection, particularly among younger children who have no immunity.

 The evidence for risk among travellers